mclaughlin-ryan/rmclaughlin4.github.io/README.md

 ### Chess Piece

-This is a CAD assembly of the king chess piece created as part of a themed group project for an engineering solid modeling course.
+This is a CAD assembly of a king chess piece created as part of a themed group project for an engineering solid modeling course.